Mitsuriou/MFBO-Preset-Creator/README.md

 The software is currently a simple executable file and not any installer is provided to the user.
 So, when the download is finished, unzip in the folder of your choice the content of the archive.

 ### Launch
-To launch the software, simply click on the **MFBO Preset Creator.exe** file (the one with a black and white icon).
+To launch the software, simply click on the **MFBOPresetCreator.exe** file (the one with a black and white icon).

 # Roadmap (not ordered by priority)
 ### GUI modifications